-6.2 Performance Observations
+6.2 PERFORMANCE OBSERVATIONS

-Overall, the performance criteria set in the Demonstration Plan were successfully achieved during both the short- and long-term demonstrations.
+Overall, the performance criteria set in the Demonstration Plan were successfully achieved during the short- and long-term demonstrations.
 The demonstration at NCBC Davisville, Rhode Island, was the only test site that did not successfully meet the performance criteria.
-It is believe that the lack of experience at sampling the discharge streams, the low baseline concentrations in the groundwater, and the low groundwater recovery rate at the site contributed to the failure to achieve acceptable performance criteria.
+It is believed that the lack of experience at sampling the discharge streams, the low baseline concentrations in the groundwater, and the low groundwater recovery rate at the site contributed to the failure to achieve acceptable performance criteria.

-To evaluate the failure/success of the prepump separation systems, duplicate samples were collected.
+To evaluate the failure or success of the prepump separation systems, duplicate samples were collected.
 In addition, multiple samples were collected during each phase of the demonstration to measure the capability of the systems over time and to provide essentially duplicate data.

-6.3 Scale-Up
+6.3 SCALE-UP

 The long-term demonstration was performed specifically to generate cost and engineering data in a full-scale configuration.
-The costing data in Tables 5-1 and 5-2 provide estimates to perform full-scale operation.
-Again, there are items such as liquid ring extraction pumps, oil/water separators, and liquid traps/knockout tanks that would need to be properly sized for full-scale operation.
+The costing data in Table 7 and Table 8 provide estimates to perform full-scale operation.
+Again, there are items such as liquid ring extraction pumps, OWSs, and liquid traps/knockout tanks that would need to be properly sized for full-scale operation.
 It is recommended that a pilot-scale test be performed to determine the feasibility of bioslurping and the scale-up engineering evaluation.

-6.4 Other Significant Observations
+6.4 OTHER SIGNIFICANT OBSERVATIONS

 The major factors that influenced the implementation of the technology resulted from the relative recovery rates of LNAPL to groundwater.
-When the LNAPL recovery rates were high (>1 gallon/hour) and the groundwater recovery rates were low (<0.5 gallon/minute), the extraction efforts needed to be focused on the recovery of LNAPL.
-For example, at Hickam AFB the LNAPL-recovery rates were high and the groundwater recovery rates were low.
-In this situation, the size of the LNAPL-extraction tube was increased to /2-inch diameter to focus the extraction efforts on the LNAPL.
-The groundwater extraction tube remained 1-inch diameter because this size pipe would adequately carry the groundwater flowrate.
+When the LNAPL recovery rates were high (>1 gallon/hour) and the groundwater recovery rates were low (<0.5 gallon/minute), the extraction efforts needed to focus on the recovery of LNAPL.
+For example, at Hickam AFB, the LNAPL recovery rates were high and the groundwater recovery rates were low.
+In this situation, the size of the LNAPL extraction tube was increased to $\frac{1}{2}$ -inch diameter to focus the extraction efforts on the LNAPL.
+The groundwater extraction tube remained 1 inch in diameter because this size pipe would adequately carry the groundwater flowrate.

-When the LNAPL-recovery rates are relatively high with high groundwater-recovery rates, the systems may need to be engineered to control this situation.
-At Naval Air Weapons Center (NAWC) China Lake, the LNAPL-recovery rates into the well were high and the LNAPL-extraction rates out of the well were low, so LNAPL accumulated in the well.
-The thickness of LNAPL increased to greater than the length of the LNAPL-extraction shield on the groundwater/soil-gas drop tube.
-In this case the length of the shield and the diameter of the LNAPL-extraction drop tube were increase to correct the situation.
+When the LNAPL recovery rates are relatively high with high groundwater recovery rates, the systems may need to be engineered to control this situation.
+At Naval Air Weapons Center (NAWC) China Lake, the LNAPL recovery rates into the well were high and the LNAPL extraction rates out of the well were low, so LNAPL accumulated in the well.
+The thickness of LNAPL increased to greater than the length of the LNAPL extraction shield on the groundwater/ soil-gas drop tube.
+In this case, the length of the shield and the diameter of the LNAPL extraction drop tube were increased to correct the situation.

-6.5 Lessons Learned
+6.5 LESSONS LEARNED

-Some of most important lessons learned during the demonstration of this technology were:
+Some of most important lessons learned during the demonstration of this technology are noted below.

 - The in-well separation system was extremely effective at reducing the production of floating solids and suspended emulsions.
-While the knockout tank was not as effective at reducing the TPH concentrations, it was effective at reducing the groundwater surges through the liquid ring pump. - The prepump separation units function the same as the conventional bioslurper systems (i.e., the radii of influence are the same, the LNAPL- and groundwater-extraction rates are the same, and equipment sizing should be the same for both configurations). - The dimensions of the prepump separation equipment may need to be modified to control certain situations with LNAPL or groundwater extraction (as described in Section 6.4).
+While the knockout tank was not as effective at reducing the TPH concentrations, it was effective at reducing the groundwater surges through the liquid ring pump. - The prepump separation units function the same as the conventional bioslurper systems (i.e., the radii of influence are the same, the LNAPL and groundwater extraction rates are the same, and equipment sizing should be the same for both configurations). - The dimensions of the prepump separation equipment may need to be modified to control certain situations with LNAPL or groundwater extraction (as described in Section 6.4).

-6.6 End-User Issues
+6.6 END-USER ISSUES